MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 ### Chapter 29: Set up Workflow delegates

-After you’ve set up and activated a workflow in Microsoft Dynamics GP, specify how to delegate workflow tasks to other users.
+After you've set up and activated a workflow in Microsoft Dynamics GP, specify how to delegate workflow tasks to other users.

-• *Delegating tasks*
+* *Delegating tasks*

 #### Delegating tasks